The 4 Aspects

 The subtypes in Attitudinal Psyche are patterns of focus on specific sub-attitudes that make up the attitudes.
 These subtypes manifest in behavior mainly through verbal communication, and can be best observed during extended conversation.

-– Depth subtypes dig deeper by quickly rifling through all three sub-attitudes (Xs+/Xs-, Xo+/Xo-, Xr/Xp).
+– Depth subtypes dig deeper by quickly rifling through the personal attitude valences (Xs+/Xs-, Xo+/Xo-).

-– Self-focused subtypes overdo the self-positive or self-negative sub-attitudes (Xs+/Xs-).
+– Self-focused subtypes overdo the self-positive or self-negative attitude valences (Xs+/Xs-).

-– Others-focused subtypes overdo the others-positive or others-negative sub-attitudes (Xo+/Xo-).
+– Others-focused subtypes overdo the others-positive or others-negative attitude valences (Xo+/Xo-).

-– Method-focused subtypes overdo the approach or technique sub-attitudes (Xr/Xp).
+– Method-focused subtypes overdo the impersonal attitude valences (Xr/Xp).

 Behavioral Patterns of the Subtypes in Conversation